Fairview High School (Colorado)

 Fairview High School is a public, coeducational, comprehensive BVSD secondary school located in Boulder, Colorado, 26 mi northwest of Denver.
 Nearly two thousand students attend the school.
 It is in the 5A category of the Colorado High School Activities Association (CHSAA).
 The school's enrollment was 1,977 in the 2024–25 school year.

+History

+Fairview High School originally opened in 1960, in a building on Baseline Road that is now home to Nevin Platt Middle School.
+The current school building opened in 1971, designed by Hobart D. Wagener, a Boulder architect who designed other local public buildings such as the University of Colorado Kittredge Dormitories and Williams Village.
+The modernist building was initially lauded for its 'avant-garde' design, which featured hexagonal classroom clusters, ramps, and open classroom concept that was popular in the 1970s.